Pennsylvania EBT Deposit Schedule for 2025

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you see your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To get started, link your EBT card to the app.
-After you make a purchase, you receive cash back for SNAP-eligible items directly on your card.
+Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+This can help you manage your funds between your Pennsylvania SNAP deposit dates.